aex351/home-assistant-neerslag-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 # Neerslag Card
  > Recommendation: Use the `Neerslag App` or migrate from the `Neerslag Card` to the `Neerslag App` (all-one-package: sensors + card).
-The Neerslag App is currently not part of the default HACS repository, so you can add this manually to HACS or wait for it to become available in the default HACS repository.
+The Neerslag App is part of the default HACS repository.

  Display rain forecast using Buienalarm and/or Buienradar sensor data.